• Skip to primary navigation

 Mario Andretti

 My take: It is OK to drive past your comfort zone.
 In fact, you won’t win without doing it.
-Oh, Mario?
+Oh, who is Mario?
 Indy, F1, and NASCAR champ.

 “If you dislike change, you’re going to dislike irrelevance even more.”